 King Constantine’s reign was, alas, short.
 After a failed counter coup against the Greek Military dictatorship in 1967, King Constantine and Queen Anne Marie were forced to flee Greece (The Greek monarchy was officially abolished on 1st June 1973).

-When attending the celebrations for the 2,500 year celebration for the Persian Empire, Queen Anne Marie remarked to Prince Michael of Greece that she was bringing the Emeralds because ‘they were the biggest’.
+In 1971, the Shah of Iran invited the international royal community to Persepolis for the celebrations marking 2,500 years of the Persian Empire.
+As close friends of the Shah and Empress Farah, King Constantine and Queen Anne Marie were invited.
+As everyone would be wearing their best jewels, Queen Anne Marie remarked to Prince Michael of Greece that she was bringing the Emeralds because ‘they were the biggest’.
 (See below)

 The Greek Royals are closely related to the other royal families of Europe.
 Queen Anne Marie is the younger sister of Queen Margarethe of Denmark & King Constantine is Queen Sofia of Spain’s brother as well as Prince William’s Godfather.
 Queen Anne Marie chose to wear the Emerald Parure to her nephew Crown Prince Frederick’s wedding in 2004.